s3nmmj/CS416-narrative-visualization/README.md

 ### Orientation (Scene 0)
 A welcome screen explains why CO₂ matters and shows the controls: **Next**, **Prev**, arrow keys, and clickable step dots.
-*Figure 1 – placeholder for intro screen*
+*Figure 1— Introduction showing the welcome text and navigation prompt*

 ### Scene 1 · Where emissions happen
 Choropleth world map (pale yellow → dark red).
 Hover reveals exact numbers; a click locks a country for the rest of the tour.
-*Figure 2 – placeholder for map with China & USA call-outs*
+*Figure 2— Scene 1 showing the world map with China and USA annotations *

 ### Scene 2 · How emissions have changed
 Dual-line chart: global curve in red, your chosen country in blue (1990-2022).
 A dual-handle slider zooms any period; vertical rules flag Kyoto (1997) and Paris (2015).
-*Figure 3 – placeholder for timeline*
+*Figure 3— Scene 2 with global and United States emission lines*

 ### Scene 3 · Economic context
 Scatterplot of **CO₂ per capita (y)** vs **GDP per capita (x)**, 2022.
 Bubble size = population; the selected country stays blue.
 Outliers like Qatar are annotated.
-*Figure 4 – placeholder for scatterplot*
+*Figure 4— Scene 3 with Qatar annotation and United States highlight*

 **Why not martini-glass or drill-down?**
 A martini-glass defers interaction until the end; a drill-down branches too early.
 The slideshow keeps newcomers oriented while letting data-savvy users poke around mid-story.
 Each slide still offers hover tooltips, satisfying the “free-form exploration” requirement.